joseivansandoya/patterns-in-javascript/design-patterns/creational/README.md

 - **Abstract Factory**: Is an interface for creating families of related or dependent objects without specifying their concrete classes.
 Example: *DairyFactory*
 #### When to use it?
 - When you want to create a collection of related products that are designed to be used together
-- When you want our system to have independence between the creation, composition and representation of its products
+- When you want your system to have independence between the creation, composition and representation of its products
-- When you want to hide the implementations of our products, only revealing the required interface to provide access to their use
+- When you want to hide the implementations of your products, only revealing the required interface to provide access to their use